FENECON Home 10 assembly and operating instructions

 If the electrical energy storage system is expanded with additional battery modules after commissioning, proceed as follows:

-2. After a capacity expansion, the commissioning protocol must be carried out again.
+After a capacity expansion, the commissioning protocol must be carried out again.

 image174

-1. Open Online Monitoring.
+1. Open the Online Monitoring.

 2. In order for the new modules to synchronize faster with the existing modules, an equal state of charge is required (30 % SoC).
+The electrical energy storage system automatically prepares itself if the state of charge does not have the same SoC.

 image177 1

-3. Click on the "Electrical energy storage system" widget in Online Monitoring.
+1. Click on the "Electrical energy storage system" widget in Online Monitoring.

 image177 2

-4. Activate the "Capacity expansion" function in Online Monitoring under Electrical energy storage system.
+1. Activate the "Capacity expansion" function in Online Monitoring under Electrical energy storage system.
+The "Capacity expansion" is activated when the blue bar is displayed.

-When the state of charge is reached, charging/discharging is stopped and the charge level of 30 % is maintained.
+3. When the state of charge is reached, charging/discharging is stopped and the charge level of 30 % is maintained.

 image177 3